Irish Setter 2870 Vaprtrek

-This will depend in large part on what you plan to use them for.
+A: This will depend in large part on what you plan to use them for.
 If you plan to spend time wading into the marshes after duck and geese you’re probably going to want a pretty tall boot just to be safe, even if you plan to wear waders.
 If on the other hand you’ll be waiting stealthily in a blind for deer to eat the alfalfa you planted months before, you’ll have no need for such a high boot.
 Many hunters suggest that an 8 to 10 inch boot is plenty high for the majority of hunting activities and you should only go higher if specific conditions demand it.

-First of all there is no “ideal” weight for hunting boots.
+A: First of all there is no “ideal” weight for hunting boots.
 A good weight for one person might be too much for someone else depending on their size, age and physical condition.
 That said, however, as a general rule you want the lightest boot possible so that your legs don’t feel like lead weights at the end of the day.
 Material advancements in recent years have led to ever lighter, more breathable and more water resistant boots, with some pairs now tipping the scales at just over a scant 2 pounds.
 Basically if you can keep the weight under 4 or 5 pounds for a pair of boots you’ll be doing okay.

-It depends on the function the hunting boots are intended to fulfill.
+A: It depends on the function the hunting boots are intended to fulfill.
 If wading through the shallows or navigating muddy forest in pursuit of your quarry are in the cards you’ll want a 100% waterproof boot that’s pretty high.
 On the other hand chasing elk into the mountains during the fall and winter will call for hunting boots that are both waterproof and well insulated against the cold and wind.
 If you’re hunting moose you’re going to need waders or hip boots.
 If you’re hunting deer during gun season you might want a tall-ish, warm boot with excellent traction like the Danner Pronghorn profiled above.

-This is largely a matter of personal preference, like asking what’s the best sports car or best pizza.
-We can say with confidence that the hunting boots in our Hall of Fame are as close to sure things as you’re likely to find and their manufacturers all have airtight reputations for delivering quality and value.
+A: This is largely a matter of personal preference, like asking what’s the best sports car or best pizza.
+We can say with confidence that the hunting boots in our list are as close to sure things as you’re likely to find and their manufacturers all have airtight reputations for delivering quality and value.
 If pushed to pick a single make of hunting boots as the “best” a plurality of our experts would pick Irish Setter.
 The bottom line is that the right hunting boots for you are the ones that best fulfill your practical, aesthetic and budgetary requirements.

-Things to Look for When Buying Hunting Boots
+Things To Look For When Buying Hunting Boots

 When shopping for new hunting boots there are an array of things you’ll want to look for and keep in mind so that you get the right pair for you.
 Here are the most common considerations that go into choosing the perfect hunting boots.